KnightOS/kcc/README.md

 # KnightOS C Compiler

 The KnightOS C Compiler (kcc) is a fork of [sdcc](http://sdcc.sourceforge.net/).

-Yes, we know it doesn't compile.
-Still working on gutting all the sdcc cruft.
+It's a work in progress.

 ## Compiling